 Open Bible Data Home About News OET Key

 Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible.
-This view is only designed for doing comparisons of different translations.
-Click on the version abbreviation to see the verse in more of its context.
+Normally the OET discourages the reading of individual ‘verses’, but this view is only designed for doing comparisons of different translations.
+Click on any Bible version abbreviation down the left-hand side to see the verse in more of its context.
+The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible.
+Please double-check these texts in advance before using in public.

 OET (OET-RV) The law appoints those with weaknesses as high priests, but the message from the oath which followed after the law, appointed the son who has been perfected for the age.

-OET-LVThe for law men is_appointing as_chief_priests having weakness, the but message of_the oath, which is after the law, a_son, because/for the age having_been_perfected.
+OET-LV The for law men is_appointing as_chief_priests having weakness, the but message of_the oath, which is after the law, a_son, because/for the age having_been_perfected.

-SR-GNT νόμος γὰρ ἀνθρώπους καθίστησιν ἀρχιερεῖς ἔχοντας ἀσθένειαν, λόγος δὲ τῆς ὁρκωμοσίας, τῆς μετὰ τὸν νόμον, Υἱόν, εἰς τὸν αἰῶνα τετελειωμένον.
+SR-GNT Ὁ νόμος γὰρ ἀνθρώπους καθίστησιν ἀρχιερεῖς ἔχοντας ἀσθένειαν, ὁ λόγος δὲ τῆς ὁρκωμοσίας, τῆς μετὰ τὸν νόμον, Υἱόν, εἰς τὸν αἰῶνα τετελειωμένον. ‡

 (Ho nomos gar anthrōpous kathistaʸsin arⱪiereis eⱪontas astheneian, ho logos de taʸs horkōmosias, taʸs meta ton nomon, Huion, eis ton aiōna teteleiōmenon.)

-Key: yellow:verbs, light-green:nominative/subject, orange:accusative/object, pink:genitive/possessor.
+Key: khaki:verbs, light-green:nominative/subject, orange:accusative/object, pink:genitive/possessor.

 Note: Automatic aligning of the OET-RV to the LV is done by some temporary software, hence the OET-RV alignments are incomplete (and may occasionally be wrong).